Food and beverage to Fiji

 - Snack products

-Australia remains Fiji’s largest supplier of imported wines by a large margin – approximately 66 per cent of the total market.
+Australia remains Fiji’s largest supplier of imported wines.
 The wine market is very competitive and wine importers are constantly being presented with new brands.
 Pricing seems to play a major role in deciding which brands to carry.
-A number of affordable brands are available in bottle shops allowing exposure of wine to a great number of consumers.
+A number of affordable brands are available in bottle shops allowing exposure of wine to a wider consumer base.

 Some newly imported beverages are appearing in supermarkets and convenience stores especially energy drinks and RTDs.
 Prices are quite competitive.
-A well priced product requiring a good distributor in the market can assist in promoting and growing the brand locally.
+A well-priced product combined with a reputable distributor in the market will assist in promoting and growing the brand locally.

 Whilst Fiji presents a broad range of supply opportunities, the best opportunities in Fiji’s food and beverage industry for Australian exporters are: